upgreydd/upload-eml-to-gmail-nodejs/XOAUTH2_SETUP.md

 - Check if xoauth2 token is properly generated
 - Check application logs for error details

+### "Access blocked" or "redirect_uri_mismatch" Error
+- Make sure you've added `http://localhost:3000/callback` to your OAuth 2.0 Client's "Authorized redirect URIs" in Google Cloud Console
+- The redirect URI must match exactly (including the port number)
+- This error occurs because Google deprecated the out-of-band (OOB) flow

+### "Port 3000 is already in use" Error
+- Stop any other applications using port 3000 (you can check with `lsof -i :3000` on macOS/Linux)
+- Or temporarily change the port in the helper script if needed

 ## Useful Links

 - [Google OAuth2 Documentation](https://developers.google.com/identity/protocols/oauth2)